ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

    };
    ```

-2. Using `encodeUriComponent`, convert the hash to query string format:
+2. Using `encodeUriComponent`, convert the object to query string format:
       * Separated by `&`
       * Encoded to UTF-8 (`','` -> `'%2C'`, `':'` -> `'%3A'`, `'/'` -> `'%2F'`, etc)

-3. Add the query string to the AMP Cache URL:
+3. Add the query string to the fragment part of the AMP Cache URL:
    ```html
    https://cdn.ampproject.org/v/s/origin?amp_js_v=0.1#origin=http%3A%2F%2FyourAmpDocsOrigin.com&someOtherParam=someValue%2CanotherValue
    ```